.

 For those unfamiliar with LigoLab’s workflow action queues and how they work, think of them as helpful and configurable task managers that enhance a lab’s flexibility and help mitigate errors.

-Any workflow action a LigoLab user creates requires resolution or follow-up by other designated users or teams downstream.
-Importantly (and unlike legacy monolithic laboratory information systems) these actions do not halt the specimen’s progress through the lab workflow; allowing it to continue through processing stages like grossing and histology while the flagged issue remains visible in the workflow action queue.
+Every workflow action created in LigoLab requires resolution or follow-up by designated users or teams downstream.
+Unlike legacy monolithic LIS systems, these actions don’t block specimen progress; instead, the case continues moving through stages such as grossing and histology while the flagged issue remains visible in the workflow queue.

 “We rely heavily on building and testing out workflow action queues that allow us to funnel every case where it needs to be and to make sure every action that has to happen does happen before the case is released,” said Handlesman.
 “This is crucial for quality control, especially when we have new employees or bring on new pathologists before they're credentialed.”